ibell/coolprop/Web/examples/examples.rst

 Or go to the :ref:`Fluid-Properties` documentation.

+All the possible input and output parameters are listed in the :py:func:`CoolProp.CoolProp.Props` documentation

 Sample HAProps Code
 -------------------
 To use the HAProps function, import it and do some calls, do something like this